shgodoroja/APNGb/README.md

 -------
 - Once again many thanks to [Max Stepin](https://sourceforge.net/u/maxst/profile/)

-- Icon for app app was downloaded from flaticon.com
+- Icon for app logo was downloaded from flaticon.com
 > <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 License